RidwanJk/Score-Recap-Elarning/readme.md

 ## Description

 The Score Recap App is designed to provide a comprehensive score recap for e-learning activities.
-It allows users to track their progress and view a summary of their scores in a user-friendly interface.
+In my school ( UIN Maulana Malik Ibrahim )

 ## Table of Contents